ilyashusain/cloud_independent_cluster_kubespray/README.md

 ## Prerequisites:

-- A hypervisor of your choice to spin up Ubuntu machines
+- Any hypervisor that can spin up Ubuntu machines

 ## Introduction: